 Supreme Court Justice Ruth Bader Ginsburg speaks regularly on a variety of issues for women, minorities and the LGBTQ+ community, including abortion, sexual equality and gender discrimination.
 Her legal career has been spent as an advocate for advancing gender equality and women’s rights, winning multiple victories before the Supreme Court.
 Can you get more inspirational than that?

 We’d love to see your finished inspirational women masterpieces - share them with us on Instagram and Facebook.
 Don’t forget to use the hashtag #LoveCrafts to be in for a chance of winning a prize for Maker of the Month!
-The International Women’s Day hashtag is #EachforEqual to represent their slogan this year “An equal world is an enabled world”.
+And join in International Women’s Day #PowertoChange campaign to use your power in practical ways to make changes in your community and beyond.